zhmu/dos-utils/doscript/README.md

 - The code is hardcoded to COM2, 115200/8N1.
 This should be configurable
 - Corrupted chunks when sending files are properly detected, but retries aren't implemented
-- Random hangs when executing a program (maybe the ISR code is buggy?
-Need to look into this...)